 Also known as Barlow and Barley, our Burleigh ancestors moved to Lowestoft and settled there for a generation before most of their children moved to Northumberland.
 Here the surname was retained as Burleigh by some branches, whilst others used Barlow.

-Although from an agricultural background, the Burleigh sons born in Lowestoft became mariners.
+Although from an agricultural background, the Burleigh sons born in Lowestoft became mariners, as their father would seem to have done for a short time in his life.
 Two settled in Blyth, Northumberland, whilst another lived in Newbiggin by the Sea, where descendants still live today.

 Our Susannah Burleigh, also moved to the Blyth area.
 Her marriage certificate to John Lumsden gives her surname as Barlow.
 After his death, Susannah remarried, her second husband being a fisherman from Newbiggin-by-the-Sea.